Skip to Main Content

 • Interest rates: 21st Mortgage Corporation’s rates usually range from 7 percent to 14 percent.
 It’s not unusual for chattel loans — the loans used to buy some manufactured homes — to have rates in this range, but you’ll typically pay more than you would for a conventional mortgage rate

 • Down payment: Borrowers with excellent credit can qualify for a loan with no down payment.
-If your credit score is lower than 575, however, expect a significantly higher down payment, closer to 35 percent.
+If your credit score is lower than 575, however, expect a significantly higher down payment, “usually a minimum of 35 percent,” according to the lender’s website.

 • Minimum loan amount: If you’re purchasing your home from a retailer or an existing 21st Mortgage customer, you’ll need to borrow at least $16,000.
 If you’re purchasing from another individual, you’ll need to borrow at least $25,000.